lymanzachary/SafeEQ-Embedded-Audio-Control-System/README.md

 This system was developed as a senior electrical engineering project at the University of California, Riverside.
 The prototype used MEMS microphones, microcontroller-based sensing, and external processing hardware to support real-time monitoring, threshold detection, and dynamic gain control.

 This repository is a public portfolio version of the project and is intended to show the embedded hardware, control logic, testing, and system integration work behind the prototype.

+A full technical report for the SAFE EQ project is available here:

+[Safe EQ Technical Report] (docs/SafeEQ_Technical_Report.pdf)

 ## Hardware Used